Current Awards

 - Submit a cover letter identifying whether you are an undergraduate or graduate student; provide your institutional affiliation, mailing address, telephone number and e-mail address for summer notification.

-- Submit a manuscript that is not more than 35 double-spaced pages, including a list of references cited.
+- Submit a manuscript that is not more than 35 double-spaced pages, including references cited.

-Note: If you have questions or if your essay has been submitted for publication but is not yet accepted, please contact the 2023 Forman Prize Chair, Florence Babb (fbabb@unc.edu) well before the submission deadline.
+Note: If you have questions or if your essay has been submitted for publication but is not yet accepted, please contact the 2025 Forman Prize Chair, Brady G’sell (brady-gsell@uiowa.edu) well before the submission deadline.

 Eligibility: